-My parents are old fashioned.
+My parents are old-fashioned.
 They love each other unconditionally and treat one another the way a husband and wife should.
-I think a big part of them being this way has to do with the fact that neither of them drink, ever.
+I think a big part of them being this way has to do with the fact that neither of them drink – ever.
 I know, right?
 How the hell is that even possible?
 Don’t worry, it baffles me too.

 They both came from broken homes in which alcohol was the forefront of their parents’ problems.
 So, I’m sure this is the reason my siblings and I were raised in an alcohol-free home.
 Though there were times I resented them, I look back now and am blessed they did so.
 I had a peaceful upbringing in which I am very fortunate for today.

-As fate would have it, my parents being Old Fashioned resulted in my drink of choice to be just that.
+Ironically enough, my parents being old-fashioned resulted in my drink of choice to be just that.
 Bourbon, two dashes of Angostura bitters, one sugar cube, a few drops of water (maybe), orange peel, topped off with a cherry and I was the happiest (and usually loudest) person in the bar.

 There are several tales as to where the drink originated, but for the most part, the story begins in Louisville, Kentucky.
-A private social club, called The Pendennis Club, is credited for making the very first old-fashioned (thrillist.com).
-That seems about right to me.
+A private social club, called The Pendennis Club, is credited with making the very first Old Fashioned (thrillist.com).

-I saw others ordering their ‘lame’ whiskey cokes or vodka sodas and soon developed a smug, almost arrogant, demeanor whenever I ordered mine.
+I saw others ordering their ‘basic’ whiskey cokes or vodka sodas and soon developed a smug, almost arrogant, demeanor whenever I ordered my drink of choice.
 Though I was merely in my 20’s, I soon believed I was in an elite class of sophisticated gentleman who only drank crafted cocktails built for the privileged.
 Superrrrrrr lame, right?

 That one drink alone changed me entirely.
 I became very angry, self-righteous, and viewed the world around me as if it owed me something.
 I lost my compassion and genuine love for people.
-Who knew a simple “Old Fashioned, please” would result in not only losing a business I envisioned being a world class event company one day; but all five of my best friends too.
+Who knew a simple “Old Fashioned, please” would result in not only losing a business I envisioned being a world class event company one day – but all five of my best friends too.
 On top of that, all the people I invested so much time into pleasing over the years jumped ship too.

 Some people can have a glass of wine or two and call it a night.
 I would have a bottle and then hit the bar to order my Old Fashioneds (yes plural).
-Balance and knowing when to quit were not my strong suit (by any means).
+Balance and knowing when to quit were not my strong suit, by any means.
 I knew quitting cold turkey was out of the question because going from the amount I was drinking to quitting overnight for the rest of my life was just not realistic.
 So, I made a goal for 30 days completely sober.
 It was nearly impossible, but I did it.
 And let me tell you why it was the coolest thing I ever did.

-As fate would have it (again), when I sat down and counted out the days to 30 and wrote on the calendar “30 Days Sober”; in the right corner of that little box said “National Peace Day.”
+As fate would have it (again), when I sat down and counted out the days to 30 and wrote on the calendar “30 Days Sober”… in the right corner of that little box said “National Peace Day.”
 I’m not joking.
 This really did happen and it still gives me chills to this day.
 Talk about the universe aligning and giving me some clarity.

 But, if you need some help with it…I may know a guy.
-Some might call it Old Fashioned, but I now order my drinks with bourbon and water…hold the bourbon 😉
+Some might call it old-fashioned, but I now order my drinks with bourbon and water…hold the bourbon 😉